 Plants to Avoid Planting With Beans

-- Avoid planting beans near all members of the allium family—onions, leeks, garlic, and scallions.
+- Keep away from the onion family: Avoid planting beans near all members of the allium family—onions, leeks, garlic, and scallions.
 Members of that family will inhibit growth in beans.
 Also keep beans away from kohlrabi, basil, and fennel.

-- Beans grow poorly with sunflowers nearby.
-They don't get along at all.
+- Sun, yes.
+Sunflowers, no: Beans grow poorly with sunflowers nearby.
+They do not get along at all.

-Experts disagree on the wisdom of planting beans and peppers close together.
-When in doubt, don't.
+- Peppers?: Experts disagree on the wisdom of planting beans and peppers close together.
+When in doubt, do not do it.

-Pole beans and bush beans share all the same companion plant recommendations, with the exception of beets.
-Pole beans do not thrive when beets are planted nearby, but bush beans aren't affected.
+- Beets OK depending on the bean: Pole beans and bush beans share all the same companion plant recommendations with the exception of beets.
+Pole beans do not thrive when beets are planted nearby, but bush beans are not affected by beets.